Tutnese: Literary mentions

-In Ernest Thompson Seton's book Two Little Savages, the protagonist, Yan, learns the "Tutnee" language game from another boy at camp and tries to teach it to his friends Sam and Giles.
+In Ernest Thompson Seton's book Two Little Savages, the protagonist, Yan, learns the "Tutnee" language from another boy at camp and tries to teach it to his friends Sam and Giles.
 Seton presents Tutnee alongside many Native American stereotypes but does not mention its African American origin.

 Maya Angelou mentions learning Tutnese as a child in I Know Why the Caged Bird Sings, the first volume of her series of autobiographies.
 She and her friend Louise "spent tedious hours teaching ourselves the Tut language.
 You (yak oh you) know (kack nug oh wug) what (wack hash a tut).
 Since all the other children spoke Pig Latin, we were superior because Tut was hard to speak and even harder to understand.
 At last I began to understand what girls giggled about.
 Louise would rattle off a few sentences to me in the unintelligible Tut language and would laugh.
 Naturally I laughed too.
 Snickered, really, understanding nothing.
 I don't think she understood half of what she was saying herself, but, after all, girls have to giggle..."